espressif/esp-idf/docs/en/api-reference/peripherals/usb_device.rst

 Via Menuconfig options you can specify:

-- Several of descriptor's parameters (see: Descriptors Configuration bellow)
+- Several descriptor's parameters (see Descriptors Configuration below)
-- USB Serial low-level Configuration
+- USB Serial low-level configuration
 - The verbosity of the TinyUSB's log
 - Disable the TinyUSB main task (for the custom implementation)